-I must begin with saying what I recall of my stay in the hospital is the first 3 days and the last 15 days of step-down prior to going home.
-All that I have learned is from my records, physicians, P.As, and my husband.
+I must begin with saying that what I recall of my stay in the hospital is the first 3 days and the last 15 days of step-down prior to going home.
+Knowledge of the remaining time in the ICU is from medical records, physicians, P.As, nurses, and my husband.
 There are fleeting glimpses of a brightly lit OR and many drug induced nightmares however, I was kept in a medically induced coma due to multiple intubations…..

 In fall of 2014 upon going to an emergency room after a serious bout of atrial fibrillation it was discovered that I had a 6.3cm ascending aortic aneurysm, and a partially collapsed aortic valve.
 This was deemed a genetic issue as there were no underlying diseases or health issues.

 Two days prior to surgery the valve collapsed completely and I went into cardiac arrest.
 After a 6 minute code and three attempts with the paddles that failed, an extra-corporeal membrane oxygenation (ECMO) procedure was implemented; where your heart and lungs are bypassed with a machine that circulates and oxygenates your blood, and an external pacemaker beats your heart.

 After three days my own heart started beating again so ECMO instruments were removed and two weeks of recovery ensued.
 Doctors feared the aneurysm would burst so the open heart surgery took place.

 Four days after the surgery I was placed in step-down, with the possibility of going home soon.
-On the fifth day my husband was visiting and noticed I was speaking in a confused manner , was feverish, and could not hold my head up.
+On the fifth day my husband was visiting and noticed me speaking in a confused manner , feverish, and could not hold my head up.
 After an error in calling a stroke code it was determined that acute septic shock had set in and I was rushed back to the ICU.

 Wound cultures showed that I had contracted Pseudomonas Aeruginosa, a gram negative bacteria that creates a sticky biofilm on anything that is not your DNA in the body.
 Pseudomonas is resistant to many antibiotics and resides in this biofilm on my graft, valve replacement, tricuspid valve ring and groin graft (from the ECMO cannula).